 - Receive Beneficiary Complaints.
 When Medicare beneficiaries, caregivers, and family members bring their complaints to the SMP, the SMP makes a determination about whether or not fraud, errors, or abuse is suspected.
 When fraud or abuse is suspected, they make referrals to the appropriate state and federal agencies for further investigation.

-Legal challenges may arise in the wake of a natural disaster and can haunt survivors for year as they struggle to come to terms with their new normal while continuing to rebuild their lives.
-LSVI provides pro bono legal assistance and direct representation to low-income disaster survivors.
-A variety of legal issues:
+Legal challenges may arise in the wake of a natural disaster and can haunt survivors for years as they struggle to come to terms with their new normal while continuing to rebuild their lives.
+LSVI provides pro bono legal assistance and direct representation to low-income disaster survivors for a variety of legal issues, including :

 - Emergency Child Custody

-- Visitation, support and other court orders requiring modification as a result of a displacement, injury or job loss.
+- Court Orders requiring modification as a result of a displacement, injury, or job loss.

-- Housing Assistance: help homeowners secure temporary housing, file insurance claims, negotiate with landlords to make necessary repairs to damaged homes, and protect renters from illegal evictions
+- Negotiate with landlords to make necessary repairs to damaged homes, and protect renters from illegal evictions